awsdocs/amazon-eks-user-guide/doc_source/launch-node-bottlerocket.md

 **Important**
 Do not use `eksctl` to create a cluster or nodes in an AWS Region where you have AWS Outposts, AWS Wavelength, or AWS Local Zones enabled\.
 Create a cluster and self\-managed nodes using the Amazon EC2 API or AWS CloudFormation instead\.
 For more information, see [Launching self\-managed Amazon Linux nodes](launch-workers.md) and [Launching self\-managed Windows nodes](launch-windows-workers.md)\.

+**Important**
+Be aware that [there is no SSH server in a Bottlerocket image, and not even a shell](https://github.com/bottlerocket-os/bottlerocket/blob/develop/README.md#exploration).
+Out-of-band modifications are needed in order to allow SSH enabling the [admin container](https://github.com/bottlerocket-os/bottlerocket#admin-container), which is disabled by deafult, and pass some [bootstrapping configuration steps](https://github.com/bottlerocket-os/bottlerocket#kubernetes-settings) via UserData.

 **To launch Bottlerocket nodes using `eksctl`**

 This procedure requires `eksctl` version `0.39.0` or later\.
 You can check your version with the following command: